openmind-consortium/App-OCD-PatientBackend/README.md

 --------------------------
 This command line program was created to provide an easy way to setup and control Medtronic's RC+S (or other hardware using the Summit system) sensing and stimulating capabilities.
 The SIP provides 3 main functionalities:

-  * Configure sensing and stimuation by editing the stim and sense parameters in a JSON file.
+  * Configure sensing and stimulation by editing the stim and sense parameters in a JSON file.
 The SIP will read in the file and automatically set up the RC+S according to the specified parameters.
 Some error checking of parameters is provided (i.e. will throw an error if you try to set up anode and cathode on different bores)

   * Real-time manual control of stimulation.
 Lets users change amplitude, frequency, and pulse width of stimulation with keyboard buttons.
 Also allows for switching between programs and groups (basically all the functionality of the "Summit Stimulation" training Code).
 However it has the additional functionality of letting you set up a stimulation run that sweeps across stimulation parameters (i.e. stimulate 2 sec bursts at 0.2, 0.4, 0.6, 0.8, and 1mA with 2 sec rest between bursts) with a single button push.